 Despite its name, HSBC will always be a âforeignâ bank in China.
 But its local asset management arm isnât letting that slow its asset gathering.
-George Mitton
+George Mitton reports from Shanghai.

 Dong Wang is pointing down seventeen storeys to a roundabout in the Pudong area of Shanghai.
 “It’s feng shui,” he explains.
 By resembling coins, the circles created by the roundabout, a walkway above it, a nearby Apple Store, and two globes on the distinctive Oriental Pearl Tower are thought to have a magnetic effect on wealth.

 The location of Wang’s office in the Shanghai International Financial Centre is auspicious too.
 The area, home to numerous bank headquarters and some seriously premium shopping space, is beside a bend in the Huangpu river.
 The idea is that money ‘flowing’ down the river will gather here.

 It’s hard to say whether feng shui has played in part in HSBC Jintrust’s accumulation of assets, but surely it has done no harm.
 With more than $3 billion under management and advisory, the mainland asset management division of HSBC has grown steadily since its establishment in 2005.

 Indeed, Wang, who is the chief executive, is confident about more growth to come, believing that, as a bank, HSBC may find that mainland China becomes its “third home” after the UK and Hong Kong, the two markets where most of its earnings are concentrated.

 “China is at the top of the list for the group,” he says.
 “We have historical heritage and the brand is highly recognised.
 There are challenges, of course.
 Foreign banks are playing catch-up in China, but the market is opening and the new cross-border opportunities will help us.”